-The best move you can make for 2019 and beyond: Aspire to live thoughtfully and respond to life in a way that you respect, despite the pressure you may feel to think and act in ways that go against your integrity.
+The best move you can make for this year and beyond: Aspire to live thoughtfully and respond to life in a way that you respect, despite the pressure you may feel to think and act in ways that go against your integrity.

 Friends, colleagues, employers, family members, and, yes, significant others, at times may lean on us to behave in ways that don’t feel right to us.
 That is life.

 Kindness, generosity, open-mindedness, and collaboration are vital to maintaining healthy relationships of all sorts.
 Aspiring to behave with integrity does not mean doing whatever you want without regard to others.
 It does mean lining up your thoughts and actions with your self-respect, well-being, and sense of what is right, even when others may want something different, and especially when you feel pressure to conform.

 This concept has a name: Differentiation.
 And aspiring to take a differentiated stance – holding onto yourself rather than seeking the validation of others – can be challenging.

 - Friends at a party urge you to keep drinking though you know you’ve had enough